A248/Omnibus/README.md

 ## For Developers ##

-The group and artifact IDs:
+The group and artifact IDs are:

 ```
 space.arim.universal:universal-registry
 space.arim.universal:universal-events
 space.arim.universal:universal-util
 ```

+The repository URL is `https://www.arim.space/maven/`.

 ### Maven